hldohaga/upfnabp/methodandresults.md

 Did each of these change over that time and how?
 Did the changes in any one affect any other?
 What are the sizes of the changes?
+Which element was most important in these changes?

 All of these questions look for numbers as answers.

 Answering the question starts with counting.
+The collected numbers are then compared in different ways to answer each part of the question.

 ## National Dietary and Nutritional Survey